-On my way back home to South Africa from the States, I flew to New York on a Monday in December and asked for a flight to Johannesburg via London.
+On my way back home to South Africa from the States, I flew to JFK Airport in New York on a Monday in December and asked for a flight to Johannesburg via London.

 ‘Sorry you can’t.
 Your ticket is non-transferable, and the next SAA flight is via Rio on Friday’.
 The old man had paid for my ticket on his shiny new Barclaycard and had put it over 12 months, so one last payment was still outstanding.

 Ooh shit, four days in NY with no money.
 Well, about $25.
 I got $25 a month allowance in Apache from the Rotary club.
 Seventeen South African Diederiks Ront it was back then, and sixty cents (R1 = $1.42).

 I put my suitcase in a locker, put a quarter in the slot and took the key.
 Hopped on a bus to Grand Central Station ($2) in Manhattan to look for the SAA offices.